LeetLLM

 Continue to Content Moderation System

-There, you'll combine the production-scale skills from this section into a full real-time moderation architecture built from LLMs and specialized classifiers.
+There, you'll begin the System Design Capstones by combining serving, guardrails, observability, and online evaluation into a real-time moderation architecture built from LLMs and specialized classifiers.

 PreviousGPU Serving & Autoscaling